|Lehite noun||1.||Grain or Herb used by Zeniffites for food, ca. 200 BC (Mosiah 9:9)|

 SHEUM is a Book of Mormon hapax legomenon.
 It occurs in a list with food items, namely, corn, wheat, barley, NEAS (another Book of Mormon hapax legomenon), and fruit seeds.
 Therefore, SHEUM is a food item.
 Though it appears in a list of seeds and grains, the context in Mosiah 9:9 allows the possibility that SHEUM, along with NEAS, need not be a grain or a seed.

 The fact that the Prophet Joseph Smith did not translate this name, but rather transliterated it, indicates that he did not know of an English word for this grain or food item.
 Therefore, SHEUM cannot be equated with any English names of seeds or grains attested by their English name in the Book of Mormon.
 Additionally, any suggestions for an etymology probably should also be narrowed to a New World food for which the Prophet would not have known the English translation.
-Thus, SHEUM is probably not to be equated with wheat, barley, rye, oats, garlic, onion, sorghum, millet, lentils, pulse, peas, squash, beans, perhaps even emmer wheat, etc. Native American grains or food items that Joseph Smith might not have been familiar with could include amaranth (JLS), jocote (mombin), manioc (cassava) (RFS), possibly quinoa (PYH), chiles (JG), etc.
+Thus, SHEUM is probably not to be equated with wheat, barley, rye, oats, garlic, onion, sorghum, millet, lentils, pulse, peas, squash, beans, perhaps even emmer wheat, etc. Native American grains or food items that Joseph Smith might not have been familiar with could include amaranth, chili-peppers (JLS), jocote (mombin), manioc (cassava), huauzontle, chia, teosinte (RFS), possibly quinoa (PYH), etc.

-Over the years, several suggestions for an etymology of SHEUM have been proffered and have gained traction in some circles.
-The discussion here will treat these earlier suggestions before other possibilities are presented.
+Over the years, several other suggestions for an etymology of SHEUM have been proffered and have gained traction in some circles.
+The discussion here will treat some of these suggestions.

 SHEUM might not have an ancient Near Eastern language origin, i.e., it might have been borrowed into Lehite from an indigenous vocabel native to the Americas but unknown to Joseph Smith.
 In light of this possibility, the suggestion of Maya ixim (pronounced ishim) “maize” would be intriguing if it were not for the inclusion of “corn” in the same passage where SHEUM occurs.